The Academic Program

 Credits received at other institutions after matriculation at Union College

 Normally, permission is granted for courses taken at other colleges to count towards the total number of courses required for graduation only when a student has failed or withdrawn from courses started at Union and as a result is “behind” in credits.
 A student may transfer in a maximum of three such course credits for courses taken at other institutions.
 Students behind in credits who wish to receive credit for courses taken at other colleges must have those courses approved by the appropriate department chair(s) and by the Dean of Studies.
 A form for this purpose is available at the Office of the Registrar and should be returned to that office in advance of taking the relevant courses.
 Please note: Online courses are not eligible for transfer credit.
+[Note: This rule regarding online courses has been waived for courses taken during Summer 2020 sessions only.]

 Students who are not behind in credits may wish to enhance their education by taking courses at other colleges, particularly during the summer.
 Although credit towards the courses required for graduation will not be granted in such circumstances, up to three such courses may be used with the permission of the appropriate department chair(s) and the Dean of Studies to fulfill particular course requirements and to satisfy course prerequisites.
 Such permission must be obtained in writing and filed with the Registrar’s office in advance of taking such courses.